davorg/morethancode-book/chapters/adjacent-technologies.md

 ### Relational databases

+A very large proportion of computer systems (probably most of them) will have some kind of relational database system to store their data.
+A large, commercial system will probably use a proprietary system like Oracle, but it's very common to see open source databases like MySQL, PostgreSQL and SQLite being used as well.

+You might be surprised to hear that the most widely-used relational database system today is SQLite.
+This is because it's a very lightweight implementation of the relational model and is therefore the database system of choice for smartphones.
+Pretty much any app that you install on your Android or Apple phone will be using an SQLite database to store its data.

+#### Introduction to relational databases

+The idea of relational databases started to become popular in 1970 when IBM employee, Ted Codd, published his paper "A Relational Model of Data for Large Shared Data Banks".
+This used a relatively obscure branch of mathematics, called relational calculus to derive a mechanism for storing large amounts of data.

+In Codd's paper, data is stored as tuples which are gathered together in relations.
+A tuple contains all of the data items about one particular object (for example the name, date of birth and sex of a person) and a relation groups together all of the data about objects of the same type (for example data about all of the people your system is interested in).
+These days, it is more common to talk about a table which holds data about people and a single row in that table which holds the data about an individual person.

+A table is defined by the set of attributes (or columns that it contains).
+Each attribute has a name and a data type.
+The data type defines the valid values that can be stored in that column.
+We use a data definition language (DDL) to define a table.
+The definition for our example table storing data about people might look like this:

+    CREATE TABLE person (
+      name CHAR(50),
+      date_of_birth DATE,
+      sex ENUM('M', 'F')
+    );

+The table is called "Person" and it has three columns.

+In practice, you will also want some kind of unique identifier for each row in the database.
+There are various mechanisms for allocating those.
+The simplest (and probably the most common) is to allocate the next integer in an ascending sequence as a record is inserted into the table.

+Your DDL will also allow you to define more advanced aspects of your data.
+For example, there might be inherent uniqueness constraints in your data.
+There are no obvious uniqueness constraints in our current table (it's perfectly possible for people of the same sex and with the same name to be born on the same date) but if we also included a person's government-issued tax identifier, then that would need to be unique.

+* The person's name is consists of up to fifty characters.
+* The date of birth must be a valid date
+* The sex is an enumerated value that can only be 'M' or 'F'

 * Which database vendor do you use?
 * Why did you choose MySQL?
 * Would PostgreSQL be better?